GabiBarajas/of-cases/incompressible/simpleFoam/7BladedImpellerWithVolute/readme.md

-This case is for a incompressible simplefoam case using kOmegaSST and 40m/s inlet velocity.
+This case is for a incompressible simplefoam MRF case using kOmegaSST and 0.001 m3/s inlet flow.

 Software used for the case are

+python + numpy

 salome 7.7.1 (salome-platform.org)